-As mentioned in (2)(b)(2)(iv), WTO member countries are obligated to submit a prior TBT notification when establishing technical regulations and conformity assessment procedures.
+As mentioned above, WTO member countries are obligated to submit a prior TBT notification when establishing technical regulations and conformity assessment procedures.
 Since the WTO publishes all TBT notifications on its website, industries can check for TBT notifications.
 A TBT notification contains the details of the proposed technical regulations, the objectives, target products, enforcement date, and related laws etc. By examining the TBT notification, the effects possibly affecting a company by the proposed technical regulation can be verified.
+Additionally, in November 2016, "ePing" was officially launched.
+It is a system that enables users to search for SPS/TBT notifications in the past three years and automatically and regularly receive notifications related to areas of interest for which they register.
+The launch of the system is expected to enable prompt responses to changes in regulations of each country, resolution of trade problems at an early phase, an increase in opportunities to enter into overseas markets, etc.

-There have been cases where several countries have not submitted a TBT notification or have not provided a 60-day comment period without a valid reason (see Part I).
+However, there have been cases where several countries have not submitted a TBT notification or have not provided a 60-day comment period without a valid reason (see Part I).
 Management of the notification process should be improved and fulfillment of the recommended guidelines in the TBT Agreement and the subsequent the TBT Agreement Triennial Review Decision is necessary.

-(2) Commenting on the TBT notification and Utilizing the TBT enquiry point)
+(b) Commenting on the TBT notification and Utilizing the TBT enquiry point)